jackryanoracoy/monstar-template/README.md

 **Utilities** - Utilities and helper classes with ability to override anything which goes before in the triangle, eg. hide helper class.

-No official documentation for ITCSS yet, but you can try [Moonshine](https://github.com/jackryanoracoy/moonshine) and [Twilightbloom](https://github.com/jackryanoracoy/twilightbloom/) both are using ITCSS methodology.
+No official documentation for ITCSS yet.

 ## Recommended Tools